-To conclude, we have developed a fully first-principles-based semiclassical framework for modeling the time evolution of macroscopic distributions of quasiparticle distributions on inhomogeneously strained monolayer semiconductors.
-Applied to strained WS\textsubscript{2} monolayers with idealized polynomial strain profiles, our model captures the qualitative impact of band curvature and energy gradients on exciton drift and diffusion, in the absence of scattering and relaxation mechanisms.
-The model qualitatively reproduces experimentally observed behaviors such as drift toward strain maxima, anisotropic broadening, and negative diffusion.
+To conclude, we presented a first-principles-based framework for modeling the ballistic time evolution of exciton distributions in inhomogeneously strained semiconductors, applied to strained monolayer WS\textsubscript{2}.
+Exploring idealized polynomial strain profiles, our results capture the qualitative impact of band curvature and energy gradients on exciton drift and diffusion patterns, in the absence of scattering and relaxation mechanisms.
+The model qualitatively reproduces the experimentally observed behaviors of drift toward strain maxima, anisotropic broadening, and negative-like diffusion.
 It also provides a physical basis for estimating the ballistic mean free time in idealized regimes.
-These results offer fundamental insight into how strain modulates exciton transport in 2D semiconductors and establish a foundation for ab initio-informed design principles in straintronic devices, where strain landscapes are engineered to control quasiparticle motion.
-The model allows for straightforward incorporation of exciton interactions, enabling the method to evolve toward predictive modeling of realistic transport in complex strain landscapes.
+These results offer fundamental insight into how strain modulates exciton transport in 2D semiconductors and establish a foundation for ab initio-informed design principles in optoelectronic devices, where strain landscapes are engineered to control quasiparticle motion.

-\textbf{Acknowledgments:} We thank Moshe Haratz, Lev Melnikovski, and Galit Cohen for valuable discussions.
+\textbf{Acknowledgments:} We thank Moshe Harats, Lev Melnikovski, Diana Qiu, and Galit Cohen for valuable discussions.
 Computational resources were provided by the ChemFarm local cluster at the Weizmann Institute of Science and the Max Planck Computing and Data Facility cluster.
 This research was supported by a European Research Council (ERC) Starting Grant (No. 101041159).